 and was a program coordinator for the Somerville Family Network.
 Currently, she is the director of the Somerville Parent Information Center.
 Regina was re-elected to the Board in 2005, and serves as President.
 She lives in Somerville, is a single mom.

 Heloisa Maria Galvão is from Ilha Grande, in the state of Rio de Janeiro, and emigrated to the U.S. in 1988.
 She is a co-founder of the Brazilian Women’s Group and its Executive-Director.
 She is the recipient of several awards, including the Decoration “Ordem do Rio Branco” awarded by the President of Brazil to Brazilians living overseas who are recognized by outstanding services to Brazil and Brazilian immigrants (September 2002).
-She worked as a community field coordinator and language tester for the Boston Public Schools for 20 years and taught Portuguese at Harvard University Department of Romance Languages.
 She holds Master degrees in Print Journalism and in Broadcast Journalism from Boston University.
 Her latest publications are “A Ditadura como eu lembro” (The dictatorship how I remember it) in Caminhando e Contando.
 Memória da ditadura brasileira (Walking and Telling.
-Memories of the Brazilian dictatorship), printing EDUFBA – Federal University of Bahia, 2015, and “An Oral History of Brazilian Women Immigrants in the Boston Area”, in Passing Lines, Sexuality and immigration (Edited by Brad Epps, keja Valens, and Bill Johnson Gonzalez, Harvard University, The David Rockefeller Center for Latin American Studies, 2005.
+Memories of the Brazilian dictatorship), printing EDUFBA – Federal University of Bahia, 2015, and “An Oral History of Brazilian Women Immigrants in the Boston Area”, in Passing Lines, Sexuality and immigration (Edited by Brad Epps, keja Valens, and Bill Johnson Gonzalez, Harvard University, The David Rockefeller Center for Latin American Studies, 2005.)

 ENGAGE YOURSELF.
-YOUR CONTRIBUTION CAN TRANSFORM WOMEN’S LIFE.
+YOUR CONTRIBUTION CAN TRANSFORM WOMEN’S LIves.